IBM/appnav/opensource.md

 IBM Application Navigator is part of
 [IBM Cloud Pak for Applications](https://www.ibm.com/support/knowledgecenter/SSCSJL/welcome.html).
 IBM Application Navigator is built from the [kAppNav open source project](https://github.com/kappnav).
-The kAppNav technology is included in
-[Kabanero](https://kabanero.io/) application development technology.
+The kAppNav technology is included in the [Kabanero](https://kabanero.io/) open source project, which is application development technology.
 IBM Cloud Pak for Applications is built from Kabanero.

 IBM Cloud Pak for Applications, which includes IBM Application Navigator, is a supported project.
 The Kabanero and kAppNav open source projects are community supported.